"Hello! We are the Lowe Family and we welcome you to a portion of our farm. Thanks for all the memories."

 What emerged as the experience at Lowe Family Farmstead is a creative twist on agriculture that taps into the heart of Idaho.
 Most Idahoans are only one or two generations removed from the farm and have strong emotional connections with agriculture.
 At the same time, a growing number of transplants are seeking an authentic Idaho experience.
 Lowe Family Farmstead's grassroots brand of “Farming Fun and Harvesting Memories” strikes a chord with Idaho natives and newbies alike.

 Each fall season is the culmination of a year-long effort that fully involves the whole Lowe Family.
 Hillary directs the public operations and Jim handles the farming.
 They enjoy planning and dreaming up new ideas together.
 Their three children (Brooklyn, Max, and Blake) each contribute significantly to around their school schedules.
-In addition to family members, Lowe Family Farmstead requires cooperation of 8 loyal managers and roughly 200 fall Farm Crew members for the ideas to become reality each year.
+In addition to family members, Lowe Family Farmstead requires cooperation of a small team of loyal managers and roughly 200 seasonal Farm Crew members for the ideas to become reality each year.

 Lowe Family Farmstead, in 2019, moved to a part of the family's home farm, at 2500 South Eagle Road in Kuna, Idaho.
 Visitors are encouraged to sign up for email updates in order to stay up-to-date on current and future plans.